deathworlders/online/content/books/deathworlders/chapter-49-division.md

 *\<Conundrum>*

-The Entity had many impeti. *\<Survive>* was, of course, the first and foremost of them but there were others. *\<Stay sane>* for instance, flowed directly from *\<Survive>* in the sense that lapsing into permanent irredeemable insanity would constitute the Entity’s destruction, in some form.
+The Entity had many impetuses. *\<Survive>* was, of course, the first and foremost of them but there were others. *\<Stay sane>* for instance, flowed directly from *\<Survive>* in the sense that lapsing into permanent irredeemable insanity would constitute the Entity’s destruction, in some form.

 So, how to achieve sanity?
 Difficult.
 What even *was* sanity?
 Normal mental function for a Human?
 The Entity wasn’t human.
 Normal mental function for its kind of sapient life?
 The Entity was unique.